borjaeg/ai_session-docker_ml/README.md

-# AI SESSION: From local notebooks to MLOps
+# AI SESSION: From local notebooks to MLOps with Docker
 ## Initial set-up
 #### Install Docker
 ```shell